 Klaipeda is one of the topmost places to visit in western Lithuania.
-Renowned for it’s wonderful old town, ice free port and unique character, the city is worth travelling to.
+Renowned for its wonderful old town, ice-free port and unique character, the city is worth travelling to.
 And it sits by the beautiful Baltic coast!

 I promise the city will impress you with its beautiful architecture, cobbled streets and sandy beaches.
-Above all, it’s brimming with culture, local legends and an increasingly good food scene.
+Above all, it’s brimming with culture, local legends, and an increasingly good food scene.
 I can’t think of a better place for a Jazz Festival or the amazing Sea Feast.
-The latter is an explosion of colour, sounds and smells and brings everyone together for three days of full on festivities.
+The latter is an explosion of colour, sounds and smells and brings everyone together for three days of full-on festivities.

 Klaipeda isn’t just a lovely harbour city.
 Its rich historic past stretches back to 1252 when the Teutonic Order established the city of Memel.

 First of all, during the Seven-year war from 1757 until 1762, the city belonged to the Russian Empire.
-Afterwards, in 1807-1808 Klaipeda became part of Prussia and a royal family residence.
+Afterward, in 1807-1808 Klaipeda became part of Prussia and a royal family residence.
 Eventually, after WWI, Klaipeda joined the Republic of Lithuania.
 However, the Soviet Union succeeded in seizing Lithuania in 1945.

 Today Klaipeda is the second most prosperous city in Lithuania after the capital, Vilnius and a bridge between the western and eastern Europe.
 In my opinion, the city is a beautiful and dynamic place to live and visit.
-Why don’t you grab a cuppa and lets have a look what’s in it for you.
+Why don’t you grab a cuppa and let’s have a look what’s in it for you?

 Things to See and Do in Klaipeda